 If you would like to contact us, please email Christina at: csimon2007 at gmail dot com or Anne Simon at: anne82246 at gmail dot com.
 Christina is the editor of this blog.

 Christina Simon holds a bachelor’s degree in political science from U.C.
 Berkeley and a master’s degree in urban planning from U.C.L.A.
 Christina is a past winner of the prestigious California State Senate Fellowship.
 She is a former vice president at Fleishman-Hillard, a global public relations firm.
-She is the mother of a son and a daughter who attend elementary school at The Willows Community School in Culver City.
+She is the mother of a son and a daughter who attended elementary school at The Willows Community School in Culver City.
+They current attend Viewpoint School in Calabasas.
 Christina served as Co-chair of the Willows School Auction in 2007-2008 and was actively involved in the annual fundraising campaign for several years, serving as Class Captain.
 Christina’s daughter attended Montessori Shir-Hashirim preschool in Hollywood.
 Her son attended preschool at A Children’s World on Robertson Blvd.
 Christina was born and raised in L.A..
 She currently lives with her husband, Barry Perlstein, and their two children in Coldwater Canyon.

 Anne Simon spent four years as the head of Wildwood Elementary School.
 She is also the former dean of the Middle School at Crossroads School in Santa Monica, where her daughter is a graduate of the high school.
 She has more than 30 years as a private school educator in Los Angeles and nationally.
 After eight years at The Hill School in Middleburg, VA, Anne retired in 2011 as head of the Hunter McGuire Lower School at Stuart Hall in Verona, VA.
 Anne is married to Lee Simon, Christina’s father who is an award winning retired teacher.
 Anne received her Master’s Degree in Education from Columbia University.
 She is the mother of two children and the grandmother of four, soon to be five, grandchildren.
 Anne and Lee have also foster parented twenty children over the past 12 years.